adamgreenough/ava/docs/admin.md

 - Use a strong, unique password
 - Consider changing the admin path from `/admin` to something less guessable
 - Use HTTPS in production
-- Keep `users.php` out of version control (it's gitignored by default)
+- Keep `users.php` out of version control if you're using Git (it's gitignored by default)

 ## Customizing the Path